metabase/metabase/docs/accessibility.md

-# Is Metabase accessible or 508 compliant?
+# Accessibility in Metabase

-Metabase strives to be accessible, but is not yet fully compliant with [the US federal government's Section 508 standard][508-accessibility].
+Metabase is not yet fully compliant with [the US federal government's Section 508 standard][508-accessibility].
 Some specific areas where Metabase we still have work to do include:

 - Metabase doesn't have a method to allow screen readers to skip over repetitive navigation elements.
 - Metabase is extremely close but not 100% compliant at providing text equivalents for all non-text elements.